foysalhossain12/Steganography-_CTF/README.md

 #### Note : You can combine two magic image for getting information uing stegsolver

+### Binwalk :
+Binwalk use for different purpose  .In steganography we will use Binwalk for extract information without password .
+That means , when we have no password for extract image  , we will use " Binwalk " for extracting information . ( It's default on Kali Linux )

+Command :
+         binwalk -e image.jpg

 ### Diit-1.5.jar :
 diit-1.5.jar is so important tools for CTF contest .
 When all process fail to solve steganograhy challenge it come .
 It use algorithm for extract data from image file